Cover Your Bases: How to Minimize the Sequencing Coverage in DNA Storage Systems

-If $r_x$ balls are drawn, then our main result, which is formally stated in Theorem~\ref{th:concentrate}, is to show that the probability that there are at least $k$ urns each with at least $t+1$ balls is no more than $1-e^{- \frac{e^{-x}}{(t-1)!}}$.
-Analogous to the approach used in the previous section, we will show that if the number of balls thrown is at least $r_x$, then the probability to have a most $n-k+1$ urns which are \emph{not} filled with $t+1$ balls is upper bounded by $1-e^{-\frac{e^{-x}}{(t-1)!}}$.
-The approach leveraged in this section is based on a technique first employed by Erd\H{o}s and R\'{e}nyi in~\cite{ErdosReyni} where they derived a concentration result for the classical urn problem that holds precisely when $n=k$.
-In the following, we show that a similar result holds for a more general setup.
-First, the following two related events are considered. \begin{description} \item[$E^{(r)}_{<,s}$:] After $r$ rounds, there exists a set $S_{<,s}$, of $n-k+1$ urns, each containing less than $s$ balls.
-This event is our main interest in the section where $s=t+1$. \item[$E^{(r)}_{=}$:] After $r$ rounds, there exists a set $S_{=}$, of $n-k+1$ urns, each containing less than $t+1$ balls and there exists at least one urn in $S_{=}$ with exactly $t$ balls. \end{description}
+If $r$ balls are drawn, we show that the probability that there are at least $k$ urns each with at least $t$ balls is approaching one when $n$ grows.
+Analogous to the approach used in the previous {section}, we will show that if the number of balls thrown is at least $r$, then the probability to have at most $n-k+1$ urns which are \emph{not} filled with $t$ balls is approaching zero.